sri-akshat/wealth-manager/docs/TECH_DEBT.md

 - [ ] Migrate from datetime.utcnow() to datetime.now(datetime.UTC)
 - [ ] Update Pydantic v1 style validators to v2 syntax
 - [ ] Add input validation for all API endpoints
+- [ ] investor service should refer to investor Id instead of user Id

 ## Medium Priority